coinmesh/coinmesh/docs/getting-started.md

 <img width="1012" alt="coinmesh ui" src="https://user-images.githubusercontent.com/32662508/47314687-3a817080-d5f7-11e8-81c6-258939285086.png">

-From here, you can use text editor or sublime to start building out your project!
+From here, you can use your favorite text editor (ex.
+VSCode, Sublime, etc.) to start building out your project!

 You can also click on `Start all Containers` and run the wallet skeleton for your app.
-You can find this hosted on a separate tab at localhost:9001.
+You should see the status of the containers updating in the UI as well as the status of each 'project' on the left hand side.
+Once the client-application shows a status of green with a check it's time to open up the wallet in the browser or by clicking the Open UI button on the App container.

+## Mount a Project

+One of the great things about CoinMesh is that developers can easily share apps with one another to use by mounting it on CoinMesh.
+Most of the libraries BlockFuse will provide will use docker.
+Simply download the shared project, click on "Mount a Project", and select the directory of your project.